tristanbettany/TrayController/README.md

 ## Building

-Make sure you have node and npm installed, clone the repo in the root of the repo, run from powershell:
+Make sure you have node and npm installed, clone the repo and then, in the root of the repo, run from powershell:

 ```
 npm install
 npm run make
 ```

 Inside the `out` folder you will find the installer exe.
-Install the application like you would any other Shortcuts will be added to your desktop and start menu, and an un-installer in add-remove programs.
+Install the application like you would any other.
+Shortcuts will be added to your desktop and start menu, and an un-installer in add-remove programs.

 ## Cross platform notes